heckelson/gis-ws2019/Exercise_2/README.md

 * printing of a matrix
 * transposition of a matrix
 * scalar product of two matrices (a vector is just a 1-dimensional matrix)
+* applying an activation function to a matrix

 ### ```MainApp.scala```